 Wondering how to keep track of your period?
-Read this post to learn how to track period cycle calendar in your bujo and the benefits of understanding your cycle.
+Read this post to learn how to track your period cycle calendar in your bujo and the benefits of understanding your cycle.

 It’s funny that “That Time Of The Month” can make so many of us feel uncomfortable to discuss.
 I’m going to forget all the “visit from aunt flow” or “crimson tide” references and tell you why you need a period tracker bullet journal layout!